rs660/league-analysis/README.md

 ## Introduction
 ### Motivation
 League of Legends (LoL) is a popular PC game played worldwide in the 5v5 MOBA genre.
-In this project, we explore the many different pre-game and early-game metrics that can accurate predict match outcomes in LoL games.
-Our objective is to understand how different in-game factors impacts team performance in-game.
+In this project, we explore the many different pre-game and early-game metrics that can accurately predict match outcomes in LoL games.
+Our objective is to understand how different in-game factors impact team performance in-game.
 Empirical insights offer fans and analysts a quantative view of optimal in-game strategy to win the game.
-Moreover, match outcome forecasting can help promote the video game by driving excitement among spectators, whether they be casual watchers or sportsbettors.
+Moreover, match outcome forecasting can help promote the video game by driving excitement among spectators, whether they are casual watchers or invested sportsbettors.

 In particular, we will be investigating this overarching question: *which early-game (and implicitly, pre-game) metrics determine game outcomes?*

 ### Raw Dataset Structure
 The dataset we are using is data from professional League of Legends matches in 2022.
-Sourced from [OraclesElixir](https://oracleselixir.com/), the dataset spans `150588` rows and `163` columns.
+Sourced from [OraclesElixir](https://oracleselixir.com/), the dataset spans 150588 rows and 163 columns.

 Each game is encoded as 12 rows.
 <ul>
-    <li> 10 for the players (filtered out in data cleaning).
+    <li>10 for the players (filtered out in data cleaning).</li>
-    <li> 2 for teams.
+    <li>2 for teams.<li>
 </ul>

-The `163` columns consists of:
+The 163 columns consists of:
 <ul>
     <li>Team/player information (e.g., team names, region, gameid)</li>
     <li>Pre/post-game information (e.g., outcome, draft picks/bans, game duration)</li>
     <li>In-game metrics (e.g., kills, gold earned, deaths)</li>
 </ul>

-Relevant `31` columns to our stated question, in the context of only rows corresponding to teams:
+Relevant 31 columns to our stated question, in the context of only rows corresponding to teams:
 <ul>
     <li>`gameid`: Unique idenfier for the game.</li>
     <li>`participantid`: Identifies players/teams given a `gameid`.
     <li>`teamname`: The name of the team. </li>
     <li>`result`: The outcome of the match (win/loss).</li>
     <li>`side`: Blue / Red</li>
-    <li>`league`: The affiliated league the match was played in separated by region or tournament. (e.g. LCK, LPL, Worlds)</li>
+    <li>`league`: The affiliated league the match was played in separated by region or tournament (e.g. LCK, LPL, Worlds).</li>
     <li>`goldat10`: Team's total gold @ 10 minutes into the game.</li>
     <li>`xpat10`: Team's total XP @ 10 minutes into the game.</li>
     <li>`csat10`: Team's total creep score (CS) @ 10 minutes into the game.</li>